-- Sign in to the Enhanced Security section of your CoinJar's Settings and select 'Add new device'.
-Choose 'Configure authenticator app', enter a name for your device, and confirm.
+- Sign in to the Security section of your CoinJar's Settings and select 'Add additional 2FA authenticator'.
+Choose 'TOTP'.

 - You'll be provided with a QR Code in your CoinJar to complete the setup.
 Using your authenticator app and your mobile device's camera, scan this QR code to proceed.